-My prefered sequencer under 300 euros
+My preferred sequencer under 300 euros

 The sequencer interface is so much intuitive on the Launchpad.
-On the Korg, even for basic gate length or simply adding and removing notes you need to dive in sub menus and constantly play with the knobs, read the tiny LCD...
+On the Korg, even for basic gate length or simply adding and removing notes you need to dive in submenus and constantly play with the knobs, read the tiny LCD...
 There's no LCD on the LaunchPad and there's no need.
 The information is clear thanks to the colored pads.
 The scene function is great for a live performance where you need to quickly change the patterns played.

-Ok there's no CV outputs on the Launchpad, but if you get a simple MIDI to CV converter on your modular, you will really like the Launchpad sequencer.
+Ok, there are no CV outputs on the Launchpad, but if you get a simple MIDI to CV converter on your modular, you will really like the Launchpad sequencer.

-The Launchpad Pro Mk3 is intuitive, fast and flexible.
+The Launchpad Pro Mk3 is intuitive, fast, and flexible.

 Feel free to comment below if you find inexact information 😊